The Silent Partner (1978 film): Accolades

 The film was nominated for 11 Canadian Film Awards (Etrogs).
 Even though it was the only film in competition that had not been seen by the public it won six awards: best picture (for producers Garth Drabinsky, Joel Michaels, Stephen Young); best director (Daryl Duke); sound recording (David Lee); sound editing (Bruce Nyznik); original music (Oscar Peterson); and editing (George Appleby).

 Legacy

-Hanson said the film later influenced Bad Influence.
+Hanson said the film later influenced Bad Influence (1990).
+He explains that screenwriter David Koepp "was a big fan of a picture I had written called The Silent Partner.
+When he wrote Bad Influence, which actually had elements in it that were kind of inspired by The Silent Partner, I think this is something David would be the first to say himself, the people who financed the movie were going, "Who should we get to direct this?"
+As it happened, one of them was a big fan of The Bedroom Window (1987) and said, "Well, what about that guy?" and David went, "That's a great idea!"

-It was the first film from Mario Kassar who invested half a million dollars in it.
+It was the first film from Mario Kassar, who invested half a million dollars in it.
 He tried to remake it but says Curtis Hanson could not do it.

+Gayle Macdonald of The Globe and Mail called it "one of the few truly good films to come out of the tax-shelter heyday of the 1970s."